Businesses Miss Out on Revenue and Profit Due to Lack of Broad Adoption of Agile and DevOps

 Jump to Infographic Below

-The study, How Agile and DevOps Enable Digital Readiness and Transformation, found that while 75 percent of respondents recognize that agile and DevOps approaches drive significant business success when implemented together, only a relatively small proportion consider the consistency, depth and breadth of usage of these practices to be high.
+The study, How Agile and DevOps Enable Digital Readiness and Transformation(link is external), found that while 75 percent of respondents recognize that agile and DevOps approaches drive significant business success when implemented together, only a relatively small proportion consider the consistency, depth and breadth of usage of these practices to be high.

 The study showcases characteristics of "Agility Masters" (the top 18 percent), which are organizations that are farthest along in the full adoption and doing most or nearly all of the right things to make agile and DevOps an essential part of how they function day by day.